Inom-Turdikulov/notes/output/md/how i study mathematics.md

 tags:
 - inbox
 - outline
-title: How I study Mathematics?
 ---

+# How I study Mathematics?

 List of resources and tips to learn [mathematics](./mathematics.md)